morgant/43f/INSTALLING.md

 2. Change to the `43f` Git repository directory:

         cd 43f

+3. Optional, but suggested: run the test suite as follows (requires [`roundup`](http://bmizerany.github.io/roundup/)):

+        roundup test/*-test.sh

-3. Install `43f` and the default configuration file into `/usr/local/`:
+4. Install `43f` and the default configuration file into `/usr/local/`:

 	./configure
         sudo make install

-4. Edit the newly installed `/usr/local/etc/43f.conf` file to suit your needs (esp. the `repository` value which you'll need for the next step).
+5. Edit the newly installed `/usr/local/etc/43f.conf` file to suit your needs (esp. the `repository` value which you'll need for the next step).
-5. Initialize the `43f` repository (replacing `/path/to/repository` with the
+6. Initialize the `43f` repository (replacing `/path/to/repository` with the
     path to the directory where you would like `43f` to store & manage files):

         43f init /path/to/repository

-6. If you will use `launchd` to run `43f`'s nightly storage management process (highly suggested):
+7. If you will use `launchd` to run `43f`'s nightly storage management process (highly suggested):

         sudo launchctl load /Library/LaunchDaemons/com.makkintosshu.43f.plist